OmarZiadeh/CMSMedicalCodingAPI/README.md

 - JSON Simple

 # Installation
-- You WILL need to change the String PATH variable listed in the "CodeController.java" file to the location of the Excel file listed at cms.gov
+- You WILL need to change the String PATH variable listed in the "Constants.java" file to the location of the Excel file listed at cms.gov

 # API Link list
 Full list of API links depending on localhost: